acas/tfs-release-notes/README.md

 on IIS to generate release notes.
 If you have Visual Studio, open the ReleaseNotes.sln file, click on ReleaseNotesWeb in the Solution Explorer, then click on the play button at the top of Visual Studio to run in your browser of choice, prefer Google Chrome!

+If the build fails, you will need to build the ReleaseNotes project in the solution file.
+Change the build configuration to 'Release' and click the Play button at the top of the screen.
+Then, build ReleaseNotesWeb.
+You must build with the 'Release' configuration selected because the project file ReleaseNotesWeb points to the ReleaseNotesLibrary assembly in the solution's ReleaseNotes project folder: ...SolutionDir\ReleaseNotes\bin\Release\ReleaseNotesLibrary.dll

 The default AppData folder for this application is C:\Users\CurrentUser\AppDataFolder\Roaming\ReleaseNotes, which is required for both saving resource images and application persistence files.